 Bring a packed lunch and drinks (please pack plenty as it's a long day!)

 No. Children can bring money for vending machines (may not be available at all venues), although staff will not be responsible for this.

 Please note: We are unable to accept childcare vouchers.

-The NHS recommends that children and young people (5-18 years) complete:
+The NHS recommends that children and young people (aged 5-18) complete:

 60 minutes of physical activity everyday, this should be a range of moderate (e.g. playground games) and vigorous intensity activities (e.g. running or playing tennis).
-Activities that strengthen bone and muscle should be completed on three days a week (e.g. gymnastics, swinging on playground equipment or hopping).
+Activities that strengthen bone and muscle should be completed three days per week (e.g. gymnastics, swinging on playground equipment or hopping).

 The 'Change 4 Life' website is full of ideas on how to help your children be more active.